remult/remult/docs/guide/tutorial-angular.md

 ### Finishing up the Starter Project

-#### Proxy API requests from Webpack DevServer to Node and run the Angular app
+#### Proxy API requests from Angular DevServer to the API server and run the Angular app
 The Angular app created in this tutorial is intended to be served from the same domain as its API.
 However, for development, the API server will be listening on `http://localhost:3002`, while the Angular app is served from `http://localhost:4200`.